All Our Kin: Building High-Quality, Sustainable Family Child Care Businesses

-Before All Our Kin, no one believed that home-based childcare could provide quality learning experiences to children, or that these childcares "counted" as businesses.
-We have rigorous external evaluations showing that our childcares meet high levels of quality, we are building the supply of childcare, and we are enabling family childcare providers to move out of poverty.
-We reach 400 caregivers and 2,000 children each year.
-All Our Kin providers score over 50% higher than non-All Our Kin participants on research-based measures of quality, scoring highest in the areas that most influence children’s learning and growth.
+All Our Kin reaches 400 caregivers and 2,000 children each year.
+Our providers score over 50% higher than non-All Our Kin participants on research-based measures of quality, scoring highest in the areas that most influence children’s learning and growth.
 The children in our programs score higher on measures of cognitive and social-emotional development.
-And All Our Kin increases provider revenue; nearly 60% of participants earn at least $5,000 more the first year after licensure, and outearn industry counterparts.
-We increase the supply of child care: each provider we license makes it possible for parents to enter and remain in the workforce.
+All Our Kin increases provider revenue; nearly 60% of participants earn at least $5,000 more the first year after licensure, and outearn industry counterparts.
+We increase the supply of child care: each provider we license makes it possible for 4-5 parents to enter or remain in the workforce.
 And All Our Kin generates significant economic returns for communities.
 According to the University of Connecticut, for every $1 spent by All Our Kin in the Tool Kit Licensing Program, $15-20 is returned to society in terms of macroeconomic benefits.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?

 We have 3 strategies.
 (1) Direct replication of our high-touch model: We plan to create 3-5 more sites, reaching an additional 2,000-3,000 children, in the next 5 years;.
 (2) Technical assistance: We plan to train agencies across the country in how to build a high-functioning family childcare network, with special focus on our educational and business curricula.
 (3) Policy.
 We are using our stories and data to advocate for a childcare system that meets the needs of children, families, and providers, through higher reimbursement rates, quality supports, and expanded options for families.

 8b.
 If applicable, which of the following scaling strategies have you launched?

 9. Financial Sustainability Plan: What is this solution’s plan to ensure financial sustainability?